loopwerk/loopwerk.io/content/hire-me/index.md

 But the list keeps on growing and if your tech stack doesn’t completely match mine, let’s talk anyway.

 ### Ethics and turn-offs
-I will not work on anything related to the promotion of fossil fuels, gambling, tobacco, alcohol, firearms, bitcoin, blockchain, or artificial intelligence.
+I will not work on anything related to the promotion of fossil fuels, gambling, tobacco, alcohol, firearms, bitcoin, or blockchains.

 I do not use PHP, Wordpress, Windows, or React, and have no interest in doing so.